grgau/uva-solutions/README.md

 # uva-solutions
-Some UVA and Code Chef solutions in python
+Some UVA and Code Chef solutions written in Python3

+*Maybe some files or directories are named wrong, but the UVA code is right.*